-5.3 The governing board

-The governing board will:
+5.3 The governing board The governing board will:

-- Facilitate a whole-school approach to safeguarding, ensuring that safeguarding and child protection are at the forefront and underpin all relevant aspects of process and policy development - > Evaluate and approve this policy at each review, ensuring it complies with the law, and hold the headteacher to account for its implementation - Be aware of its obligations under the Human Rights Act 1998, the Equality Act 2010 (including the Public Sector Equality Duty), and our school's local multi-agency safeguarding arrangements - Appoint a link Governor to monitor the effectiveness of this policy in conjunction with the full governing board.
-This is always a different person from the DSL - > Ensure: - The DSL has the appropriate status and authority to carry out their job, including time, funding, training, resources and support - Online safety is a running and interrelated theme within the whole-school approach to safeguarding and related policies - The leadership team and relevant staff are aware of and understand the IT filters and monitoring systems in place, manage them effectively and know how to escalate concerns - The school has procedures to manage any safeguarding concerns (no matter how small) or allegations that do not meet the harm threshold (low-level concerns) about staff members (including supply staff, volunteers and contractors).
-Appendix 3 of this policy covers this procedure - That school safeguarding responses recognise that children with SEND, or certain medical or physical health conditions, can face additional barriers to abuse or neglect being recognised - > Where another body is providing services or activities (regardless of whether or not the children who attend these services/activities are children on the school roll): - Seek assurance that the other body has appropriate safeguarding and child protection policies/procedures in place, and inspect them if needed - Make sure there are arrangements for the body to liaise with the school about safeguarding arrangements, where appropriate - Make sure that safeguarding requirements are a condition of using the school premises, and that any agreement to use the premises would be terminated if the other body fails to comply

-The chair of governors will act as the 'case manager' in the event that an allegation of abuse is made against the headteacher, where appropriate (see appendix 3).
+- ✓ Receive appropriate safeguarding and child protection (including online) training at induction.
+This training should equip them with the knowledge to provide strategic challenge to test and assure themselves that the safeguarding policies and procedures in place in school are effective and support the delivery of a robust whole school approach to safeguarding ensuring that safeguarding and child protection are at the forefront and underpin all relevant aspects of process and policy development.
+Their training should be regularly updated - ✓ Evaluate and approve this policy at each review, ensuring it complies with the law, and hold the headteacher to account for its implementation - ✓ Be aware of its obligations under the Human Rights Act 1998, the Equality Act 2010 (including the Public Sector Equality Duty), and our school's local multi-agency safeguarding arrangements - ✓ Provide appropriate oversight and challenge to ensure school have the appropriate level of security protection procedures in place in order to safeguard their systems, staff and learners and ensure a review of the effectiveness of these procedures takes place periodically to keep up with evolving cyber-crime technologies - ✓ Appoint a link Governor to monitor the effectiveness of this policy in conjunction with the full governing board.
+This is always a different person from the DSL Ensure:

+- The DSL has the appropriate status and authority to carry out their job, including time, funding, training, resources and support - Online safety is a running and interrelated theme within the whole-school approach to safeguarding and related policies - The leadership team and relevant staff are aware of and understand the IT filters and monitoring systems in place, manage them effectively and know how to escalate concerns - The school has procedures to manage any safeguarding concerns (no matter how small) or allegations that do not meet the harm threshold (low-level concerns) about staff members (including supply staff, volunteers and contractors).
+Appendix 3 of this policy covers this procedure - That school safeguarding responses recognise that children with SEND, or certain medical or physical health conditions, can face additional barriers to abuse or neglect being recognised Where another body is providing services or activities (regardless of whether or not the children who attend these services/activities are children on the school roll): - Seek assurance that the other body has appropriate safeguarding and child protection policies/procedures in place, and inspect them if needed - Make sure there are arrangements for the body to liaise with the school about safeguarding arrangements, where appropriate Make sure that safeguarding requirements are a condition of using the school premises, and that any agreement to use the premises would be terminated if the other body fails to comply The chair of governors will act as the 'case manager' in the event that an allegation of abuse is made against the headteacher, where appropriate (see appendix 3).
 All governors will read Keeping Children Safe in Education in its entirety.

 Section 15 of this policy has information on how governors are supported to fulfil their role.

-5.4 The headteacher

-The headteacher is responsible for the implementation of this policy, including:
+5.4 The headteacher The headteacher is responsible for the implementation of this policy, including: